Daniel-CalderonM/Flicks/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+ Added the ability for one to be able to search movies.
+ Added ability for user to write review for the movie.
+ Added ability for user to purchase ticket for the movie.

 ## Video Walkthrough